-• Design Guideline Restriction: The total horizontal projection to the ground of generally impervious improvements within the lot (roofs, including overhangs, gutters and roof extensions; uncovered paved/paver/decked patios and elevated decks; uncovered paved/paver walkways, entryways and other such areas; paved/paver driveway/parking/surfaced areas) shall not exceed 50% of the total lot area.
+• Design Guideline Restriction: The total horizontal projection to the ground of generally impervious improvements within the lot (roofs, including overhangs, gutters and roof extensions; uncovered paved/paver/decked patios and elevated decks; uncovered paved/paver walkways, entryways and other such areas; paved/paver driveway/parking/surfaced areas) shall not exceed 50% of the total lot area (55% of the lot areas for lots 507 thru 521).
 Stepping stone walkways (with natural stone embedded into the ground with sufficient spacing between stones and irrigated so as to promote vegetative growth) and natural designed water features need not be included in the impervious area calculations.